 Hydrogen fuel cells serve a similar purpose to batteries; they store energy for later use.
 Hydrogen fuel cells are used as a battery alternative or in tandem with batteries to lean on its advantages (described later).
 In a fuel cell, hydrogens fed to the anode, and oxygen from air fed to the cathode.
 A catalyst at the anode separates the hydrogen into protons and electrons.
 The electrons make the electricity, and the protons combine with the oxygen at the cathode to make water and heat as byproducts.
 The process runs in reverse when storing energy by producing hydrogen.
 This process is very different from traditional batteries, and this is just where the differences begin.

 Hydrogen has four critical differences between batteries.
 The first is a fuel cell is refueled rather than recharged.
 Refueling allows for far quicker downtime.
 Rather than waiting 30 minutes to recharge a battery vehicle, a fuel cell vehicle would only take 5 minutes, like a traditional gas car.
 The second difference is wearing on the fuel cell.
 A battery gradually wears down the more it is recharged and depleted.
 A hydrogen fuel cell does not suffer from this.
 It continuously keeps its potential energy storage, allowing for an extended lifetime.
 The third difference is the time between refills.
-Fuel cells can go longer between refueling because of hydrogen’s energy density.
-Energy density is the energy held by a certain amount of fuel or number of batteries.
+Fuel cells can go longer between refueling because of hydrogen’s specific energy.
+Specific energy is the energy held by a certain amount of fuel or number of batteries.
 For example, 1 gallon of gasoline (about 2.9kg) has about the same energy as 1 kg of hydrogen.
-Hydrogen also has a far higher energy density than batteries.
-This higher energy density allows vehicles to have a smaller tank that weighs less for the same range, allowing for more vehicle space.
+Hydrogen also has a far higher specific energy than batteries.
+This higher specific energy allows vehicles to have a smaller tank that weighs less for the same range, allowing for more vehicle space.
 It could also use the same size tank, making the vehicle lighter and extending its range far beyond what battery or gas cars can achieve.
 The fourth difference is efficiency.
 Energy efficiency is the ratio of energy that comes out to the energy that goes in.
 Although hydrogen efficiency has increased over the years, it is not as efficient as batteries yet.
 With this disadvantage, currently, the pros and cons must be weighed out.

-With hydrogens advantages in energy density, long term use, and refuel time, the applications that see the most significant benefits have long run times for machines/vehicles.
+With hydrogens advantages in specific energy, long term use, and refuel time, the applications that see the most significant benefits have long run times for machines/vehicles.
 Public transportation (busses, trains, planes), shipping (semi-trucks, barges, cargo ships), and industry (agriculture, forestry) could all have massive benefits from lighter tanks, longer trips, and less downtime.
 Not to mention that in a few of those key industries, a battery-powered machine is not practical, if even possible.

 With how and why we should use hydrogen as a fuel source covered, the next question is, what are the challenges of hydrogen?